Road to Perdition: Critical response

 Road to Perdition received positive reviews from critics, with Conrad L. Hall's cinematography, the production design, and the lead performances of Hanks and Newman being praised.
-Review aggregation website Rotten Tomatoes gives the film an approval rating of 81% based on 216 reviews, with an average rating of 7.5/10.
+Review aggregation website Rotten Tomatoes gives the film an approval rating of 82% based on 213 reviews, with an average rating of 7.5/10.
 The site's critical consensus reads, "Somber, stately, and beautifully mounted, Sam Mendes' Road to Perdition is a well-crafted mob movie that explores the ties between fathers and sons."
-Metacritic assigned the film a weighted average score of 72 out of 100, based on 36 critics, indicating "generally favorable reviews".
+Metacritic gave the film a weighted average score of 72 out of 100, based on 36 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times praised Hall's cinematography and the thematic use of water.
-He, too, felt an emotional detachment from the characters, saying, "I knew I admired it, but I didn't know if I liked it ...
+He also felt emotionally detached from the characters, saying, "I knew I admired it, but I didn't know if I liked it ...
 It is cold and holds us outside."

 Kirk Honeycutt of The Hollywood Reporter praised Hanks, Newman, and Craig but called Law's performance "almost cartoonish".
 Peter Travers of Rolling Stone also complimented Hanks and Newman: "[They] act together with the confidence of titans, their talents in the service of character, never star ego."
 Travers cited Hall's "breathtaking" cinematography and composer Thomas Newman's "evocative" score.

-Paul Clinton of CNN said: "While these deeply human issues are touched upon, they're never fully explored, and that undermines the sense of greatness to which this movie obviously aspires".
+Paul Clinton of CNN said: "While these deeply human issues are touched upon, they're never fully explored, and that undermines the sense of greatness to which this movie obviously aspires."
 Clinton considered Craig's character "one-dimensional to the extreme".
 He found the cinematography too overpowering for the film's storyline, which he considered "weak".
-J. Hoberman of The Village Voice described the film as "grim yet soppy."
+J. Hoberman of The Village Voice described the film as "grim yet soppy".
 He added: "The action is stilted and the tabloid energy embalmed."
 Stephen Hunter of The Washington Post thought that the script lost its path when Sullivan and his son fled their old life.

-Eleanor Ringel Gillespie of The Atlanta Journal-Constitution enjoyed the film's cinematography and Depression-era setting, as well as the performances of Hanks and Newman.
-Gillespie expressed the wish that the film lasted a little longer to explore its emotional core further.
+Eleanor Ringel Gillespie of The Atlanta Journal-Constitution enjoyed the film's cinematography, Depression-era setting, and the performances of Hanks and Newman.
+Gillespie wished the film lasted a little longer to explore its emotional core further.
 Eric Harrison of the Houston Chronicle considered Road to Perdition "the most brilliant work in this [gangster] genre" since the uncut Once Upon a Time in America (1984).
 Harrison considered Self's script "so finely honed that the story can change directions in a heartbeat."